rng-guy/NFSMWBartender/README.txt

  • If the feature set is enabled, the following "pursuitlevels" VltEd parameters are ignored because the feature set fulfils their intended purposes with much greater customisation:
    "cops", "HeliFuelTime", "TimeBetweenHeliActive", and "SearchModeHeliSpawnChance".

+ • In each Heat level's "pursuitsupport" VltEd entry, ensure that every HeavyStrategy enabled is specified exactly once (e.g. there is not a second HeavyStrategy 3), and that there is no more than one LeaderStrategy enabled; otherwise, their "Duration" VltEd parameters might be misread.

 HELICOPTER (DE / RE)SPAWNING ("BartenderSettings\Advanced\Helicopter.ini"):